rajeshvinayagam-lab/try-cb-spring/README.md

 ### Running the Java API application manually

-You may want to run the Java application yourself, to make rapid changes to it, and try out the features of the Couchbase API, without having to re-build the Docker image.
+You may want to run the Java application yourself, to make rapid changes to it, and try out the features of the API, without having to re-build the Docker image.
 You may still use Docker to run the Database and Frontend components if desired.

 Please ensure that you have the following before proceeding.